scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 less likely to represent meaningful information.

 4. Building numerical features from audio that can be used to train machine learning models.
-The set of features supported evolve with time as research informs new and improved algorithms.
+The set of features supported evolves with time as research informs new and improved algorithms.

 5. Ability to export the features built with this library to use with any custom machine learning backend of the user's choosing.

-6. Capability that allows users to train scikit-learn classifiers using features of their choosing directly from raw data.
-This library runs
+6. Capability that allows users to train scikit-learn classifiers using features of their choosing directly from raw data. pyAudioProcessing

-  a). automatic hyper-parameter tuning
+  a). runs automatic hyper-parameter tuning

-  b). returns to the user the training model metrics along with cross-validation confusion matrix for model evaluation
+  b). returns to the user the training model metrics along with cross-validation confusion matrix (a cross-validation confusion matrix is an evaluation matrix from where we can estimate the performance of the model broken down by each class/category) for model evaluation

-  c). allows the users to test the created classifier with the same features used for training
+  c). allows the user to test the created classifier with the same features used for training

 7. Includes pre-trained models to provide users with baseline audio classifiers.